aljedaxi/zettle/pages/@CAMPJS 2016 _ nature's best practices for distributed networks by Michael Williams.md

 -
   > natural systems are quite simple ... most natural systems are asynchronous ... usually there's little to no stored memory ... it only needs to know "is it above or below this threshold"
   >  ... they're randomized ... unpredictable ... our systems, if u run it again, it'll run in the same way ... your brain is not deterministic, it's probabilistic
   > ... nature instead has a small world topology ... you're only a few hops away from everyone ...
-  > ... densely connected networks, you're
+- densely connected networks are fast, but can easily be attacked weakly connected are fast, but not robust